 For this post, I’m considering a short hike to be 5 miles and under or a hike that would take you 1-4 hours to complete.
 I’m also assuming that the hike you’re going to undertake is well marked and well-traveled.

 Let’s kick it off with a hiking essentials list, because who doesn’t love a list to work from, right?
-If you pack this basic hiking gear for your short hike, you will be off to a great start and prepared for most situations.
+If you pack this basic hiking gear for beginners, you will be off to a great start and prepared for most situations.

-First and foremost, the item that should be one of your day pack essentials list is water.
-Water is essential even if you think you’re only going to be gone for an hour, because one wrong turn could turn into a multi-hour hike leaving you without water, potentially creating a dangerous situation.
+Water is the first and foremost item that should be on your day pack essentials list.
+Water is essential even if you think you’re only going to be hiking for an hour, because one wrong turn could turn into a multi-hour hike leaving you without water, potentially creating a dangerous situation.